DaintyJet/VChat_ASLR_Intro/README.md

    https://github.com/DaintyJet/VChat_ASLR_Intro/assets/60448620/8ea41137-c06d-4474-b73f-83a6c91a6fc5

-8. Recompile make a small modification (e.x. change the `STACK_NUM` preprocessor definition) and recompile the project.
+8. Recompile.
+You can make a small modification (e.x. change the `STACK_NUM` preprocessor definition) and recompile the project.
 Once done execute the program and observe that the address in the `.text` section *has not changed*!

 > [!NOTE]
 > Notice how none of the addresses are changing!
 This is because ALSR has been disabled, and *Bottom-Up ASLR* is not going to be used, so all the allocations are deterministic.
 The HEAP allocations are less predictable in comparison to the Stack allocations, but we can see the HEAPCreate made a heap available at the same address, and for the Virtual Allocations, although the addresses changed between calls, we could see repeated values.